RICCETTI CLOTHING POP-UP SHOP THIS SATURDAY AT OUR HAIGHT STREET STORE IN SF.

-What’s your favorite DJ era in the Bay Area and why?
+What’s your favorite DJ era in NYC and why?

-Rebel Pop Radio has become a bit of an institution.
-Talk about the history and influence it has had and what it means to be a part of such an important outlet for DJ creativity in this day and age.
+5th Platoon is undoubtedly an institution.
+Talk about the history and influence y’all have had and what it means to be a part of such an important crew in NYC DJ history.